kroman0/products/quintagroup.plonegooglesitemaps/trunk/README.txt

 Introduction
 ============

-Plone Google Sitemaps product allows Plone websites to get better visibility for Google search engine by providing it with complete listing of URLs to website content.
+Plone Google Sitemaps product allows Plone websites to get better visibility on Google search engine by providing it with a complete listing of content URLs to website.

 .. figure:: http://quintagroup.com/services/plone-development/products/google-sitemaps/plone-google-sitemaps.png